Hiker Drinking from Stainless Steel Water Bottle on Forest Trail

 Most backpacks route water bottles into a stretchy side mesh pocket.
 These pockets work best with slim, upright containers in the 750ml to 32oz range.
 The GRAYL GeoPress, at 3.4 inches in diameter, is too wide for many standard backpack side pockets.

-If a bottle won’t fit the side pocket, you will have to store it in the main compartment.
+If a bottle will not fit the side pocket, you will have to store it in the main compartment.
 This means digging past your snacks every time you need a drink.
 Collapsible bottles neatly solve this problem by shrinking down to fit in a jacket or hip-belt pocket once empty.

 Field Note: If you carry a hydration reservoir for drinking and a separate bottle for camp use or filter backup, prioritize the backup bottle by weight, not capacity.
 A lighter, collapsible 1L option costs you almost nothing on the trail and provides ultimate flexibility.